pantheon-systems/tbt-ci-templates/d9/README.md

 This folder contains different files and configurations for Drupal 9 sites.

-For any CI provider, you should copy the .ci folder to your project and then follow the instructions in the right section below.
+For any CI provider, you should copy the .ci folder to your project root and the corresponding folder under the providers folder also to your project root.
+Then, follow the instructions in the right section below.

 ## CircleCI